OpenDSA/OpenDSA-LTI/README.md

 ### Production deployment workflow

   - Production deployment is initiated from the development enviroment.
-It starts with changes you make to OpenDSA-LTI in OpenDSA-DevStack, or changes made to the originial OpenDSA-LTI reposiroty and you decided to deploy them on your production server.
-First, test these changes locally using OpenDSA-DevStack development servers, Then commit and push these changes to your OpenDSA-LTI reposiroty.
+It starts with changes you make to OpenDSA-LTI in OpenDSA-DevStack, or changes made to the originial OpenDSA-LTI repository and you decided to deploy them on your production server.
+First, test these changes locally using OpenDSA-DevStack development servers, Then commit and push these changes to your OpenDSA-LTI repository.
 Finally initiate the production deployment command from within OpenDSA-DevStack as shown earlier.
-It is very important to push your changes to your OpenDSA-LTI reposiroty before production deployment.
+It is very important to push your changes to your OpenDSA-LTI repository before production deployment.
 Everytime you deploy your code Capistrano will go and clone the latest version of your OpenDSA-LTI and perform the deployment tasks.